tc-ca/Power-Pages-WET-Template/README.md

 ## Step 2: Install Microsoft Power Platform CLI
 https://docs.microsoft.com/en-us/power-apps/developer/data-platform/powerapps-cli

-## Step 3: Upload portal content
+## Step 3: Upload Power Pages content
 ### Open Power Shell
 ### Auth
 pac auth create --url https://Myorg.crm3.dynamics.com
 ### Upload
 pac paportal upload --path "C:\portals\tc-wet-cdts---tc-wet-cdts"

-## Step 4: Point your portal to the new template
+## Step 4: Point your Power Pages Website to the new template
-In the Portal Management app, change the 'Website' for the components below.
+In the Power Pages Management app, change the 'Website' for the components below.
 ### Website Header and Footer
 Websites -> Your website -> Change 'Header Template' to 'WET4 - Header' and 'Footer Template' to 'WET4 - Footer'
-### Portal Languages
+### Power Pages Languages
 - English.
 Change the Code to 'en'
 - French.
 Change the Code to 'fr'
 > ⚠️ **fail to set up the languages and their codes will result the header now showing.** You may have duplicate English and French records.
 Please delete the unused ones (usually the 2nd ones in your list).